magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 ## Publishing

-Run `npm run publish MyApp` to build and publish your App.
+Run `npm run publish MyApp` to build and publish your App or Function.

+**Reminder:** publishing the first version of a Function costs $1.
+See [Functions](https://magicsandbox.ai/?_app=magicsandbox.Docs#functions) for details.
+Publishing an App is free.

 Publishing requires an API key, which you can get [here](https://magicsandbox.ai/account/api-key).